How to setup crypto donations on your website

 Add to this that this can mean extra attention from new users.
 Meaning it can also help you reach out and improve your marketing efforts to new community and users.
 That could benefit sales but also loyalty.

-1 ) Coinbase commerce – the slick way to earn crypto donations
+1 ) Coinbase commerce – the slick way

 Is a free tool from the crypto giant Coinbase of course.
 It’s used by more than 2000 merchants, and it’s supposedly a quick process as they promise you to be up and running within 4 minutes.
 Lets test it out!